manojgodara007/WINE-QUALITY-PREDICTION/README.md

 # WINE QUALITY PREDICTION
-Fun Projcet for college exam
+Fun Projcet With C2 for college exam

 # Objctive
 To experiment with different classification methods to see which yields the highest accuracy,